apiflask/docs-zh/docs_zh/usage.md

     [_debug_mode]: https://flask.palletsprojects.com/quickstart/#debug-mode

-## Manage environment variables with python-dotenv
+## Manage environment variables with python-dotenv(使用 python-dotenv 管理环境变量)

 Manually setting environment is a bit inconvenient since the variable only lives in the current terminal session.
 You have to set it every time you reopen the terminal